Analysis | 4 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing

 4. Coronavirus looms over this hearing

-This is the first major indoor event in Washington since a super spreader event at the White House a few weeks ago for Barrett’s nomination.
+This is the first major indoor event in Washington since a superspreader event at the White House a few weeks ago for Barrett’s nomination.
 It led to a hospitalized president and Senate Republicans canceling regular business.
 But they’re under a tight timetable to get this nomination done before the election, so this hearing is on.
 That’s despite the fact that two Republican senators are recovering from the virus, and two more self-quarantined.
-One of those who tested positive, Sen Mike Lee (R-Utah), showed up to the hearing without wearing a mask.
+One of those who tested positive, Sen Mike Lee (R-Utah), showed up to the hearing without a mask.

-All these GOP senators need to get better by the end of the week to vote in person on Barrett’s nomination, or their carefully timed confirmation process could be in peril.
+All these GOP senators need to get better by next week to vote in person on Barrett’s nomination, or their carefully timed confirmation process could be in peril.
 Meanwhile, Democrats are bashing Republicans every step of the way for even holding it.

 “We should not be holding this hearing when it’s plainly unsafe to do,” Leahy said.